dgrinton/remote-standalone/readme.txt

      "attribute":"form_validated",
      "value":<an object that will be passed to callbacks added with addOnReturn>
     }

+JsRegister:
+    works in conjunction with remote to provide onload functionality, properly scoped observers and timeouts

+ScriptWrangler:
+    works in conjunction with remote to dynamically attach/remove script nodes and performs crude scope tidying (examine window before adding script, examine it again after, store the difference in what is defined, and when the script is unloaded remove the difference) the whenDone function allows callbacks to be added which will be triggered after all static js has been loaded (these are then cleared)

+Browser History:
+    Remote uses RSH (really simple history)

 caveats:
 requests for '/' need to find the furnisher